Why you should have the vaccine

 In the UK and Jersey, the flu vaccine has been routinely recommended for pregnant women since 2009.

-The vaccine can’t give you flu and won't harm your unborn baby, and evidence tells us that your baby will benefit if you have the flu vaccine.
+The vaccine can’t give you flu and won't harm your unborn baby.
+Evidence tells us that your baby will benefit if you have the flu vaccine.

 Serious side effects are very rare.